VecchioID/VecchioID/README.md

 - 👋 Hi, I’m @VecchioID
 - 👀 I’m interested in brain-inspired intelligence
+- 🌠 Now, I'm maintaining the Python package of RueBan.
+Welcome to develop it together.
+This is a python package that integrates various gadgets.
 - 🌱 I’m currently learning decision making and CV
 - 💞️ I’m looking to collaborate on DRL and hippocampus inspired intelligence computing.
 - 📫 How to reach me: zhaokai_id@foxmail.com